TheThinkingHome/device_sentinel/README.md

 Three files are written for whoever maintains the system, alongside the daily brief:

-- **Device telemetry**, one row per device with its learned rhythm, signal history and battery trend.
+- **Device telemetry**, one row per device with its learned rhythm, its signal history and its battery trend.
 - **Classification**, showing which devices are watched, which are set aside, and why anything is excluded.
 - **Silence episodes**, recording every time a device went quiet past its own basis, whether it came back on its own or something intervened, and whether the gap was learned.
 This answers a question nothing else does: did the device recover, or did your restart make it look like it recovered?